mvysny/ktgpio-example-app/README.md

 in the `build/bin/native/releaseExecutable/` folder.

-As stated above, I'm building this project on my Ubuntu 21.04 x86-64 machine and it works properly, however the build should create an arm64 binary even when running on MacOsX or Windows.
+As stated above, I'm building this project on my Ubuntu 21.04 x86-64 machine and it works properly, however the build should work properly even when running on MacOsX or Windows.

 ## Running